cafjs/caf_conduit/README.md

     var acc = {}
     b.__fold__(acc, function(err, data) {
-                        // data refers to `acc` with a new entry for each
+                        // data refers to `acc` with an entry for each
                         //  task (key is the given label or a unique string,
                         //        value is {err: <err>, data: <whatever>}) });